Paulo Orlando: El Águila de Veracruz

 On June 5, 2021, Orlando signed with El Águila de Veracruz of the Mexican League.
 In 50 appearances for Veracruz, Orlando slashed .326/.385/.460 with six home runs and 34 RBI.

 Kansas City Monarchs

 On August 28, 2021, Orlando was loaned to the Kansas City Monarchs of the American Association of Professional Baseball.
 In eight appearances for Kansas City, he batted .240/.333/.280 with no home runs and two RBI.
 Orlando and the Monarchs won the 2021 American Association championship series over the Fargo-Moorhead RedHawks.

-On January 29, 2022, Orlando was returned back to El Águila de Veracruz of the Mexican League and officially signed with the team.
+On January 29, 2022, Orlando was returned to El Águila de Veracruz of the Mexican League and officially signed with the team.
 However, he was released prior to the season on April 18, after suffering an injury in spring training.

 International career

 Orlando was part of the Brazilian squad that won the silver medal at the 2023 Pan American Games contested in Santiago, Chile in October 2023.